Wapic/Firmament/web/src/pages/docs/_texture-pack-format.md

 Available options

 - `nameField`: x, y, width & height are all available to move the field to set the name of the item in an anvil.
+- `signLines[]`: x, y, are available to move the text relative to where it would render normally.
+Must be an array of 4 component movers.

 ### All together